 Skip to content

-Electrifying the world’s most polluting industrial processes
+Leading decarbonization solution for the most polluting industrial processes

 RotoDynamic Technology is the only electric technology capable of reducing total industrial CO2 emissions by up to 2.4 Gt or 30% – accounting for an annual reduction of 7% in total global CO2 emissions.

 It’s long been thought that industrial processes like the production of steel, iron, cement and petrochemicals, and other chemicals are difficult – if not impossible – to decarbonise.
-Our RotoDynamic Technology is the only electric solution in the world capable of cutting up to 30% – or 2.4 billion tons – of global industrial CO2 emissions annually.
+Our RotoDynamic decarbonization technology is the only electric solution in the world capable of cutting up to 30% – or 2.4 billion tons – of global industrial CO2 emissions annually.

 Our technology can cut 1,000 million tons of CO2 in cement production per year globally.